 Karna Pfeffer is Vice President of Patient Care and Chief Nursing Officer at Avera St. Mary’s Hospital.
 After earning a BSN from SDSU, Karna returned to Pierre, her hometown, to work and raise her family.
 Ensuring that people in rural SD have access to great quality health care and low cost education close to home are priorities for Karna.
 She and her husband Josh have three daughters.

-Jamie Seiner became CEO of the Pierre Area Chamber of Commerce in May 2018.
+Jamie Seiner became a retirement specialist for the SDRS Supplemental Retirement Plan in March 2021.
+She is active in the community and is pas about CCC and all they offer to the area.
 Jamie grew up in St. James, MN and moved to South Dakota to attend SD State University where she earned a B.S. in Family and Consumer Science/ Affairs and a M.S. in Family Financial Planning.
 Jamie and her husband Buddy share three children and a love of life on the Missouri River.

 Bob Riter is an attorney with Riter Rogers Wattier & Northrup, LLP.
 A Pierre native, Bob holds a B.S. in Economics and a J.D. in Law from the University of SD.
 Bob practiced law with his father for 20 years and now with his daughter for nearly 15 years.
 Bob and his wife Carolyn have three children and five grandchildren.